 How can I contribute money to United Way?

 Thank you for joining the cause.
-Your employer may conduct a workplace campaign where you can make a contribution each year.
-You can donate online, or please call United Way at (702) 892-2300 to find out how you can help.
+Your employer may conduct a workplace campaign where you can make a contribution each year through payroll deduction or by credit card.
+You can donate online at uwsn.org/donate or please call United Way at (702) 892-2300 to find out how you can help.

 Why should I give to United Way rather than directly to an agency?

 Community fundraising costs would more than double if every agency had to raise the funds United Way provides.
 By supporting our Community Impact Fund, your dollars go where the need is greatest at that time.
 Giving through United Way reduces costly and time-consuming fund raising efforts for the smaller agencies so that they can put their efforts into the community work.
 Our accredited agencies go through the accredidation process to ensure that you, the donor, are having your desires met through fiscally responsible and results achieving organizations.